Looped (TV series): Broadcast and release

 The series aired on Teletoon from March 2, 2016 to August 16, 2016.
-As of December 2016, the show no longer aired on Teletoon.
-It aired on Pop and Pop Max in the UK and in Africa.
-The series is available on Tubi in the United States.
-The show currently airs reruns on Nickelodeon Canada.
+It aired on CITV in the UK and in Africa.
+The series is airing on Primo TV in the United States.
+The show has previously aired reruns on Nickelodeon Canada and Disney XD Canada until August 2020.

-Looped has also been sold to Super RTL (Germany).
-Zoom (Israel), K2 (Italy), Gulli (France) and HBO Go (Poland).
+Looped has also been sold to Super RTL (Germany), Zoom (Israel), K2 (Italy), Gulli (France) and HBO Go (Poland).

 Reception

-The series received a mixed reception.
-Emily Ashby of Common Sense Media described the series a "time warp buddy comedy" which is "light on consequences."
-She also described the series as fast-faced, with physical violence, bathroom humor, and argued that it "falls short of meaningful entertainment for kids."
+Emily Ashby of Common Sense Media described the series as a "time warp buddy comedy" which "despite being a time loop series… never gets old."
+She also called it "lovely and meaningful entertainment for kids".